-The Security Policy is expressed by the set of Security Functional Requirements and implemented by the TOE.
+The security policy enforced is defined by the selected set of Security Functional Requirements and implemented by the TOE.
 It covers the following issues:

 The Security Policy of the TOE is to provide basic security functionalities to be used by the smart card operating system and the smart card application, thus providing an overall smart card system security.
 Therefore, the TOE will implement a symmetric cryptographic block cipher algorithms (Triple-DES and AES), to ensure the confidentiality of plain text data by encryption and to support secure authentication protocols and it will provide a random number generation of appropriate quality.